ShanJiang21/shanjiang21.github.io/projects.md

 ---
-title: Side projects
+title: projects
 layout: page
-redirect_from: "/projects/"
+header-img: "img/project-bg.jpg"
+description: Where my time goes? here you may get a hint.
 ---

 Some of the cool side-projects I've been working on.